Shining Hearts: Gameplay

 The player controls four characters for the team.
-The ocean serves as a major part with the ship, and serves as a home.
+The ocean serves as a major part with the ship.
 While it starts off in a ragged state, the player can build up with new functions to travel through islands.
 The player can roam the island, take part in many activities, and progress through story missions or take on side quests.
 The player collects materials for baking, forging and fishing.
 The player can work through the story and help villagers for quests to collect Hearts.
-These can be given to Kaguya to help her return her emotions.
-After restoring her emotions, Kaguya's spirit stone releases "Heart Keys", which can open doors to new worlds for new stories.
+If the player returns the emotions for Kaguya, her spirit stone releases "Heart Keys" and open doors to new worlds.
 Hearts have a parameter indicating how people feel about the characters.
 In response to their actions, they release any type of colours with feelings.
 By collecting them, the player can bring about changes to the setting and world, and expand the journey to new areas.
 Hearts can be used in battle.
 It is possible to use Hearts when preparing bread at the bakery.
 One method for collecting Hearts is through the Mind Over Emotion System.
 During conversation, the player can select a response under constraint of time.
 Depending on the selection, the conversation partner can release Hearts indicating their reaction.
 Their favor for characters can change accordingly.
 There is more than one in the game, and one of them being the "Battle MOE" System.
 Battle MOE is a group attack system.
 The player receives a chance to pair up with one of them for groups.
 Depending on the selections, the player can get different moves.
 Some group attacks result in heal spells and in group attacks among others.
 Emotional characters can change during combat.
 They can perform team attacks for the player to release Red Hearts.
 Any unselected characters will release Blue Hearts.